 Different people have different manners of communicating due to diverse backgrounds, cultural differences, separate upbringings, and varied life experiences.
 The skill of dealing with varied conversations comes with effective communication techniques and the ability to socialize well.

 People also experience breaking down of communication skills due to diverse patterns and habits in routine life.
-Learning effective communication skills becomes necessary because communication and success are directly proportional to each other.
+Learning effective communication skills becomes necessary because effective communication style and success are directly proportional to each other.

 Moreover, connecting and socializing with people from diverse backgrounds helps in broadening the knowledge and mind.

-Why Managers should know different Communication Styles?
+Why Managers Should Know different Communication Styles?

 As per their social style, employees describe an ideal manager’s characteristics in very different manners, which can help you understand how different styles are crucial in business management.